 When your data has been breached in the shape of ransomware, malware, and phishing scams, they are affecting online businesses more than ever.
 And that’s just the business part.
 With the GDPR in place, you are legally bound to protect personal data.
 Data loss of any kind can be fined with hefty penalties.

 Your business loses its credibility when the website is unable to serve its customers or offers a bad user experience when the site crashes, loads slowly, or when client data is compromised.
 After every breach or cyberattack, your customers lose trust in your business and will look for a more credible and secure alternative.

 The most important building block in creating a secure website starts at the server level.
-A typical web server is running dozens of pieces of software all the time and they all need to be updated at all times to their latest and most secure versions.
-Server software like PHP, Linux, MariaDB, Nginx needs to be updated continuously to even have a shot a having a secure website.
+A typical web server is running dozens of pieces of software all the time, and they all need to be updated at all times to their latest and most secure versions.
+Server software like PHP, Linux, MariaDB, and Nginx needs to be updated continuously even to have a shot a having a secure website.

 What Are WordPress Security Vulnerabilities?

 Over the years, WordPress core has become very secure and stable, but unfortunately, a typical WordPress site is not limited to just using WordPress core software.
 It also has plugins and themes installed either through the WordPress repository or somewhere else.
 Any of those third-party solutions can contain malicious scripts, or a vulnerability, that serves as a backdoor to your website.